All-China Federation of Industry and Commerce

 The All-China Federation of Industry and Commerce (ACFIC) is a people's organization and chamber of commerce, established in 1953 as a successor to the chambers of commerce that were first founded during the Qing dynasty.

-Today, it consists of Chinese industrialists and business people under the leadership of the United Front Work Department of the Chinese Communist Party (CCP), as well as being a constituent organization of the National Committee of the Chinese People's Political Consultative Conference (CPPCC) and the holder of a number of seats in the National People's Congress.
+The organization is overseen by the United Front Work Department of the Central Committee of the Chinese Communist Party, is a constituent organization of the National Committee of the Chinese People's Political Consultative Conference (CPPCC), and its delegates hold a number of seats in the National People's Congress.
 The organization assists the government in managing China's private sector economy and acts as a bridge between the private sector entities and the government.

 History

 The ACFIC is a non-governmental chamber of commerce established in 1953.
-The ACFIC was established to advance the Communist Party's interests and promote the party's policies among private entrepreneurs.
+It was intended as a successor to the pre-1949 chambers of commerce.
+The ACFIC was established to advance the Chinese Communist Party (CCP)'s interests and promote the party's policies among private entrepreneurs.

-From November 2002 to 2012, the ACFIC had been led by Chairman Huang Mengfu (黄孟复), who, like his predecessors, was also a vice chairman of the Chinese People's Political Consultative Conference National Committee, ranking as a national leader of China.
-His predecessor was Jing Shuping, founder of the first private bank in modern China and the son of a well-known entrepreneur of the late Qing Dynasty.
+Later in the Mao Zedong era, the ACFIC stopped functioning as the state absorbed private capital, enterprises, and equipment.
+It resumed operating in 1979.

-The first vice-chairman of the ACFIC is Quan Zhezhu (全哲洙), a deputy minister of the United Front Department originally from Jilin.
-The ACFIC has another 23 vice-chairpersons, most of them private entrepreneurs.
+Prior to the 1990s, the ACFIC's membership drew from private and state-owned enterprises.
+During the 1990s, it became increasingly focused on the private sector.
+Private sector entrepreneurs began holding leadership roles in the ACFIC beginning in 1993.
+In 1997, ACFIC excluded the state-owned sector from membership.